JohnTelford/mkdocs/docs/index.md

 What is iterative Website Development

->A way to reduce lifetime cost of a website using contemporary website technology
+>Reduces website lifetime cost by using contemporary website technology

 ## Markdown